openpolicedata/openpolicedata/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://openpolicedata.streamlit.app)

 # OpenPoliceData
 The OpenPoliceData (OPD) Python library is the most comprehensive centralized public access point for incident-level police data in the United States.
-OPD provides easy access to 395+ incident-level datasets for about 4800 police agencies.
+OPD provides easy access over 400 incident-level datasets for about 4800 police agencies.
 Types of data include traffic stops, use of force, officer-involved shootings, and complaints.

 Users request data by department name and type of data, and the data is returned as a [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
 There is no need to manually find the data online or to know how to work with open data APIs (ArcGIS, Socrata, etc.).